Brenda Wiedman, CEO/Co-Founder

 As Operations Manager, he is responsible for oversight of ARROW's Information Technology and communication systems to ensure continued technological services without disruptions.
 This allows employees to use the most current technology to manage projects and ensure that all clients are kept updated on the status of their projects.

-Steve Snyder, Principal & Project Manager
+Stephen Snyder, Principal & QA/QC Manager

 American Society of Highway Engineers (ASHE) - Altoona Section